-Exceptions to carryback rules.
+Waiving the carryback period.
 A FSC may make an irrevocable election to forego the carryback period and instead carry the NOL forward to years following the year of the loss.
-To make this election, check the box on line 5 in Additional FSC Information.
-The return must be timely filed (including extensions).
+To make this election, check the box on line 5 in Additional Information.
+Form 1120-FSC must be timely filed (including extensions).